 - You want to improve the overall health and function of your body.
 You want to bolster your resistance to illness and disease.
 You want to support the self-healing capacity between brain and body.

-- You may also want to treat a specific problem, such as migraine headaches, sinus congestion, chronic neck and back pain, central nervous system disorders, brain and spinal cord injuries, concussions, autoimmune disease, chronic fatigue, fibromyalgia, emotional difficulties, stress, TMJ and other tension related problems.
+- You may also want support with a specific problem, such as migraine headaches, sinus congestion, chronic neck and back pain, central nervous system disorders, brain and spinal cord injuries, concussions, autoimmune disease, chronic fatigue, fibromyalgia, emotional difficulties, stress, TMJ and other tension related problems.

 What are the benefits?